The wïsh centre exists to improve the quality of life and chances of survival for young people who self harm.

 Your support means we can provide specialist care so young people aren’t alone and can stop self harming.
 Help us to help young people.

-Virgin Money Giving is an online donations service, run by Virgin as a not-for-profit service.
-Donating via Virgin Money Giving is easy and completely secure.
+Just Giving is an online donations service.
+Donating via Just Giving is easy and completely secure.

 Other ways you can give

 Through signing up to shopping sites and choosing to support the wïsh centre a percentage of your spend is donated to us from the retailer

 Sign up, then every time you shop on line, log in to easy fundraising and go to your chosen well-known retailer websites via that site.
 Each retailer donates a varying percentage of the net purchase price.